Thartvigsen/thartvigsen.github.io/_pages/about.md

 My CV can be found [here](/files/hartvigsen_cv.pdf).
 -->

-Please feel free to contact me with questions regarding my research or our program at WPI.
+Please feel free to contact me with questions about my research or our program at WPI.
 I am always looking to chat about research!

 ### Research Interests
 <ul style="margin-bottom: 5px;">